 Loans to large corporations are reviewed at least once a year, with the internal rating being updated as a minimum.
 If the ratings are not updated in time, a capital add-on is imposed.
-Loans to small and medium-sized enterprises and to private individuals are reviewed periodically.
+Loans to SME's and to private individuals are reviewed periodically.
 During this review, any new information that is available (such as arrears, financial data or a significant change in the risk class) will be taken into account.
 This monthly exercise can trigger a more in-depth review or may result in action being taken towards the client.